Opera house

-An opera house is a theatre building used for performances of opera.
-It usually includes a stage, an orchestra pit, audience seating, and backstage facilities for costumes and building sets.
+An opera house is a theater building used for performances of opera.
+Like many theaters, it usually includes a stage, an orchestra pit, audience seating, backstage facilities for costumes and building sets, as well as offices for the institution's administration.

 While some venues are constructed specifically for operas, other opera houses are part of larger performing arts centers.
-Indeed, the term opera house is often used as a term of prestige for any large performing-arts center.
+Indeed, the term opera house is often used as a term of prestige for any large performing arts center.